Marine debris

 Get involved and make a difference

-- When it rains, cigarette butts in streets and gutters are carried via stormwater directly into our beaches and rivers.
+- When it rains, cigarette butts in streets and gutters travel via the stormwater into our beaches and rivers.

-Cigarette butts in our waterways present a serious environmental hazard.
+Cigarette butts in our waterways can cause a serious environmental hazard.

-- Cigarette butts can take up to 12 months to break down in freshwater and up to 5 years to break down in seawater.
+- Cigarette butts can take up to 12 months to break down in freshwater and up to five years in seawater.

-- Birds and aquatic animals can mistake the butts as food, resulting in serious digestive problems that may lead to death.
+- Birds and aquatic animals can mistake the butts as food.
+This can result in serious digestive problems that may lead to death.

 - Butts have been found in the stomachs of young birds, fish, sea turtles and other marine creatures.

-- Toxic chemicals such as lead and cadmium trapped in the cigarette filter, can leach out in water.
-The chemicals found in one cigarette butt contaminate approximately 7.5 litres of water within one hour.
+- Toxic chemicals such as lead and cadmium trapped in the cigarette filter can leach out in water.
+The chemicals found in one cigarette butt can contaminate about 7.5 litres of water within one hour.

 Smokers can be part of the solution